Azure/azure-sdk-for-js/sdk/communication/communication-administration/README.md

 ## Key concepts

-### CommunicationIdentityClient
+### Clients

-`CommunicationIdentityClient` provides methods to manage users and their tokens.
+The administration package exposes two clients.
+The `CommunicationIdentityClient` provides methods to manage users and their tokens.
+The `PhoneNumberAdministrationClient` provides methods to manage phone plans and numbers.

+### Phone plans overview

+Phone plans come in two types; Geographic and Toll-Free.
+Geographic phone plans are phone plans associated with a location, whose phone numbers' area codes are associated with the area code of a geographic location.
+Toll-Free phone plans are phone plans not associated location.
+For example, in the US, toll-free numbers can come with area codes such as 800 or 888.

+All geographic phone plans within the same country are grouped into a phone plan group with a Geographic phone number type.
+All Toll-Free phone plans within the same country are grouped into a phone plan group.

+### Searching and acquiring numbers

+Phone numbers can be search through the search creation API by providing a phone plan id, an area code and quantity of phone numbers.
+The provided quantity of phone numbers will be reserved for ten minutes.
+This search of phone numbers can either be cancelled or purchased.
+If the search is cancelled, then the phone numbers will become available to others.
+If the search is purchased, then the phone numbers are acquired for the Azure resources.

+### Configuring and assigning numbers

+Phone numbers can be assigned to a callback URL via the configure number API.
+As part of the configuration, you will need an acquired phone number, callback URL and application id.

 ## Examples

 ## Authentication

 You can get a key and/or connection string from your Communication Services resource in [Azure Portal][azure_portal].
-Once you have a key, you may authenticate with any of the following methods:
+Once you have a key, you can authenticate the `CommunicationIdentityClient` and `PhoneNumberAdministrationClient` with any of the following methods:

-### Create `KeyCredential` with `AzureKeyCredential` before initializing CommunicationIdentityClient
+### Create `KeyCredential` with `AzureKeyCredential` before initializing the client

 ```typescript
 import { AzureKeyCredential } from "@azure/core-auth";